TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 bbl/abs in dir2.process are never overwritten.
 This is the only place where hand editing is supported and won't be lost.

-Then, still done via cr-do-issue, the possibly-hand-edit bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), and incorporated into the final landing files in dir1.lndout.
+Then, still done via cr-do-issue, the possibly-hand-edited bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), and incorporated into the final landing files in dir1.lndout.

-All of this takes several passes through the files.
-Run cr-do-issue, inspect the output dir2.process/issue.xml, inspect the output dir1.lndout/*.html, find problems.
-Make corrections to the capsule.txt file, or the bbl/abs, or the code to support what needs to be supported.
+All this takes several passes.
+The overall process: run cr-do-issue, inspect the output dir2.process/issue.xml, inspect the output dir1.lndout/*.html, find problems.
+Make corrections to the capsule.txt, or the bbl/abs, or the code to support what needs to be supported.
 Rerun cr-do-issue.

 This work can be done article by article as they are submitted, edited, and approved, or all at the end.
-In any case, there is lots of stuff that only happens at the end.
+In any case, there is lots of stuff that can only happen at the end.

 Ultimately, when an issue is final and gets published, we copy the landing files to the web-visible directory